- Docs

 Failure to Deliver Log Messages

-Sustained load in excess of the per-tenant or global guidelines will eventually cause the Logdriver service to start rejecting messages.
-Warnings will appear in the TSP and Logdriver’s logs.
+Sustained load in excess of global guidelines will eventually cause the TSL’s channels to back up to the TSP, which in turn will cause the TSP to start dropping events.
+Warnings will appear in the TSP and TSL logs.
 The TSP will continue to function, but the log messages will not be delivered to the tenant’s logging system.

 This behavior can also be triggered by very large bursts of activity.